MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 <h2>French teacher:</h2>
 <h3>User Story</h3>

-- <b>To Be Implemented: </b> As a French teacher, I want to be able to select the word pairs that will be used to generate the Sudoku puzzle so that I can use the app to teach my students any of the specified words that I choose.
+- <b>{+IMPLEMENTED: +}</b>  As a French teacher, I want to be able to select the word pairs that will be used to generate the Sudoku puzzle so that I can use the app to teach my students any of the specified words that I choose.

-- <b>To Be Implemented: </b> As a French teacher of elementary and junior high school children, I want scaled versions of Sudoku that use 4x4 and 6x6 grids.
+- <b>{+IMPLEMENTED: +}</b>  As a French teacher of elementary and junior high school children, I want scaled versions of Sudoku that use 4x4 and 6x6 grids.
 In the 6x6 grid version, the overall grid should be divided into rectangles of six cells each (2x3 or 3x2).

 <h3>TDD</h3>